 A total of 30 million objects are on display in the Museum für Natur in Vienna.
 It is impossible to see everything in one day or a few hours.
 It makes sense to think about what you want to see beforehand.
 One should also take a look at the Maria-Theresien-Platz in front of the Natural History Museum Vienna.
 The huge hedges cut into geometric shapes are worth seeing.

-Adults pay 12 Euro entrance fee.
-Students and trainees up to 27 years can visit the museum for 7 Euro.
+Adults pay 14 Euro entrance fee.
+Students and trainees up to 27 years can visit the museum for 10 Euro.
 There are other discounts, for example for the disabled and senior citizens (10 euros).
-It’s great that children up to the age of 18 have free admission (information as at the beginning of 2021).
+It’s great that children up to the age of 18 have free admission (information as of 2022).